-Christmas Bird Count
+Annual Christmas Bird Count

 As the holiday season approaches, volunteers across the country will celebrate the gift of natural wonder by taking part in the Annual Christmas Bird Count (CBC).
 Administered by the National Audubon Society, the event is the longest running Citizen Science survey in the world.
 For many, counting winter birds has become a family tradition.
 Holiday spirit and love of birds has compelled generations - and now invites us- to don the cap of citizen scientist and contribute to conservation.

-Both park visitors and rangers contribute to a scientific record of the park's winter bird populations.
+Both park visitors and rangers contribute to a scientific record of the park's winter bird populations by participating in the count.
 Every year, the count takes place within a 15-mile diameter circle surrounding the park area.
-A general summary of CBC statistics is given in the table below, and more detailed reports are accessed here at the Audubon website.
-Up to eighty birds have been recorded in the species list for the Bryce CBC circle.
-Three species were added to the list during the 2011 CBC and include the Golden-crowned Sparrow, Gray Jay, and White-winged Dove.
+A general summary of CBC statistics is given in the table below, and more detailed reports are accessed at the Audubon website (Bryce Canyon's Count Code is UTBC).